Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Where <tld> is configurable at installation and can be a subdomain of the site domain system.
 Exchange of system DNS with the site may be via delegation (preferred) or zone transfer (AXFR).

-Once added to CSI, names and IP's will use the standard (v1.4) data flow and end up in SLS and be available for use via both DNS and DHCP services.
+Once added to CSI, names and IP's will use the standard CSM data flow and end up in SLS and be available for use via both DNS and DHCP services.

 <a name="touchpoints:-effects-and-changes"></a>
 ### Touchpoints: effects and changes

 - Will require installation and admininistration document changes.
 - The CHN requires a small change in CSI to add this network.
-- Will (automatically) use the DNS infrastructure from v1.4.
+- Will (automatically) use the DNS infrastructure from previous CSM install.
 - Name aliases can be added/changed/removed via the API to SLS and become available in DNS automatically.
-DNS tooling for this was released in Shasta v1.4.
+DNS tooling for this was released in Shasta v1.4 with [SLS](../../index.md#system-layout-service-sls)

 <a name="when-naming-occurs"></a>
 ### When naming occurs